-&lt;sup>8 The Appeals Board "shall not be bound by the common law or statutory rules of evidence and procedure, but may make inquiry in the manner, through oral testimony and records, which is best calculated to ascertain the substantial rights of the parties and carry out justly the spirit and provisions of this division."
+8 The Appeals Board "shall not be bound by the common law or statutory rules of evidence and procedure, but may make inquiry in the manner, through oral testimony and records, which is best calculated to ascertain the substantial rights of the parties and carry out justly the spirit and provisions of this division."
 (Lab.
 Code, § 5708.)
 Consequently, a WCJ has wide latitude to admit evidence that would potentially not be admissible in other proceedings.
 (See e.g., Mote v.
 Workers' Comp.
 Appeals Bd.
 (1997) 56 Cal.App.4th 902, 913 [62 Cal.Comp.Cases 891] [hearsay is admissible in workers' compensation proceedings].)

-584]; Rucker v.
+finding on these issues without violating the parties' rights to due process.
+(See Gangwish v.
+Workers' Comp.
+Appeals Bd.
+(2001) 89 Cal.App.4th 1284, 1295 [66 Cal.Comp.Cases 584]; Rucker v.
 Workers' Comp.
 Appeals Bd.
 (2000) 82 Cal.App.4th 151, 157-158) [All parties to a workers' compensation proceeding retain the fundamental right to due process and a fair hearing under both the California and United States Constitutions, including the right to call and cross-examine witnesses; to introduce and examine exhibits; and, to offer rebuttal evidence.].)

-Therefore, the issue of who is the "owner of the lien" pursuant to section 4903.8, subdivision (a) must be considered in the first instance at the trial level. .
+Therefore, the issue of who is the "owner of the lien" pursuant to section 4903.8, subdivision (a) must be considered in the first instance at the trial level.
 (Kuykendall v.
 Workers' Comp.
 Appeals Bd.
 (2000) 79 Cal.App.4th 396, 404 ["it is well established that the WCJ or the Board may not leave undeveloped matters which its acquired specialized knowledge should identify as requiring further evidence"], citing Garza v.
 Workmen's Comp.
 App.
 Bd.
 (1970) 3 Cal.3d 312, 318; Lundberg v.
 Workmen's Comp.
 App.
 Bd.
 (1968) 69 Cal.
 2d 436, 440.)

-We reiterate that in order to facilitate any award of payment on the lien to the proper party, the WCJ should issue a notice of intention to join Chau and Lo Acupuncture into the proceedings as interested parties.
+In order to facilitate any award of payment on the lien to the proper party, the WCJ should issue a notice of intention to join Dr. Bien into the proceedings as an interested party.
 (Lab.
-Code, § 5307.5(b).)
+Code, § 5307.5(b) [The WCAB has the authority to order joinder "in the same proceeding of all persons interested therein, whether as employer, insurer, employee, dependent, creditor, or otherwise."].)
+We note that joinder in a workers' compensation proceeding is liberally granted.
+(Lab.
+Code, §§ 133, 3202.)9

 Defendant contends the lien involved in this case is subject to the assignment provisions of section 4903.8.
 We disagree.
-It is undisputed that there is no assignment of Chau's receivables to WSPT Network.
+It is undisputed that there is no assignment of Dr. Bien's receivables to WSPT Network.
 In addition, there is no evidence in the record that the Lien is a "problem lien" of the type targeted by the Legislature by section 4903.8.